Masked-Avus/obsidian-insert-symbol/README.md

 ### Search for Symbol Group

 If you know what specific symbol group you want to use and do not want to bother scrolling through the insertion modal to get to it, you can use the `Search for symbol group` command to find it quickly.

+### Insert Recent Symbols

+If you want to insert one of the last few unique symbols that were inserted via this plugin, you can access a table that contains those very values.
+One way is to access the general symbol inserter via the `Open symbol inserter` command, but for simpler access, you can just use the `Open recent symbols inserter` command to get that table by itself.

 ### Insert Last Used Symbol